High risk, and drama, if Menendez takes the stand

-Sen. Robert Menendez, D-N.J., is on trial in federal district court in Newark, charged in a bribery scheme in which he allegedly accepted gifts from a Florida eye doctor in exchange for using his Senate office to benefit the doctor's financial and personal interests.
+Sen. Robert Menendez, D-N.J., is on trial in U.S. District Court in Newark, charged in a bribery scheme in which he allegedly accepted gifts from a Florida eye doctor in exchange for using his Senate office to benefit the doctor's financial and personal interests.

-The trial resumed Monday and could last several more weeks.
-Soon, the senator and his legal team will have to make the same critical decision that every criminal defendant must make at trial: whether to testify or to remain silent.
+The month-long trial resumed Monday and could last several more weeks.
+Soon, the senator and his legal team will have to make the same critical decision every criminal defendant must make at trial: whether to testify or remain silent.

-A criminal defendant has the constitutional right to choose whether to testify.
-A defendant also has the right not to present any evidence.
-Neither the court nor the prosecutor may even comment on the defendant's decision to remain silent, and the jury can't take it into account during deliberations.
+A defendant has the constitutional right not to testify or present any evidence.
+Neither the court nor the prosecutor may even comment on a defendant's decision to remain silent, and the jury is not supposed to take it into account during deliberations.

 In addition, a defendant like Menendez has the benefit of the presumption of innocence, giving the prosecution the highest burden of proof in the law: It must establish each element of a crime beyond a reasonable doubt.
 That's why a defense can present no evidence, snipe at the prosecutor's evidence and simply point at the prosecution's failure to meet this burden.